XUL

 XUL (/ˈzuːl/ ZOOL-'), which stands for XML User Interface Language, is a user interface markup language developed by Mozilla.
 XUL is an XML dialect for writing graphical user interfaces, enabling developers to write user interface elements in a manner similar to web pages.

 XUL applications rely on the Mozilla codebase or a fork of it.
 The most prominent example is the Firefox web browser.
-However, Mozilla has reduced the usage of XUL in Firefox after their rewrite of the browser engine in version 57.
-This resulted in the removal of add-on customization.
+However, Mozilla has significantly reduced the usage of XUL in Firefox after their rewrite of the browser engine in version 57.
+This resulted in the removal of the legacy add-on system, which relied on XUL and XPCOM, another cross-platform technology Mozilla decided to deprecate shortly before the release of Firefox 57.
 Firefox originally permitted add-ons to extensively alter its user interface, but this capability was removed in 2017 and replaced with the less-permissive WebExtensions API.
-Several forks of Firefox retain support for XUL and XUL-based add-ons.
-Waterfox maintains a fork of the Mozilla codebase for the Waterfox Classic browser.
-The Pale Moon browser, Basilisk browser, Hyperbola operating system, and several smaller projects collectively use and maintain the Unified XUL Platform (UXP) implementation.
+Several forks of Firefox retain support for XUL and XPCOM-based add-ons.
+Waterfox maintains a fork of the legacy Mozilla codebase for the Waterfox Classic browser.
+The Pale Moon browser, Basilisk browser, and numerous smaller projects collectively use and maintain the Unified XUL Platform (UXP) implementation.